 Travel, Trade & Empire Across the Indian Ocean with Michael Laffan

-"Richard Spruce and the Trials of Victorian Bryology" was recommended in the Paris Review's "On the Shelf," was named one of the best science articles of 2015, and was published in the new, beautifully designed Public Domain Review: Selected Essays, Vol. III.
-Check out the volume here.
+"Richard Spruce and the Trials of Victorian Bryology" was recommended in the Paris Review's "On the Shelf," and was named as one of the best science artices of 2015.
+Check it out as part of the beautifully designed collected volume, Public Domain Review: Selected Essays, Vol. III here.